-A. Fleet Operations:
+A. FLEET OPERATIONS:

-- The Fleet Operations Unit will be responsible for the acquisition, inspection, and record keeping for all Vehicles, equipment registered with the Department of Motor Vehicles, and specialized vehicles and equipment.
+- The Fleet Operations Unit shall be responsible for the acquisition, inspection, and record keeping for all vehicles, equipment registered with the Department of Motor Vehicles, and specialized vehicles and equipment.
 The Fleet Operations may delegate these responsibilities concerning specialized equipment to the user department, as appropriate. - 2.
-The Fleet Operations Unit will assign general purpose Vehicles to most users on a trip-by-trip basis.
-Departments may be assigned a Vehicle on a long-term rental basis if such assignment serves the department needs more efficiently and economically than any alternative.
-Each exceptional assignment must be approved by the Executive Officer and renewed on an annual basis.
-A copy of the department's request for assignment and the appropriate approval will be maintained by the Fleet Operations Unit. - 3.
-The Fleet Operations Unit will be responsible for the maintenance and service of all Vehicles and specialized equipment including those assigned to a department on a long-term basis.
-Long-term user departments will be required to adhere to maintenance schedules established by the Fleet Operations Unit unless different arrangements are approved in writing by the Executive Officer. - Responsibility for the regular maintenance and servicing of specialized vehicles and equipment may be delegated to the user department by the Executive Officer. - 4.
-Specialized vehicles (e.g., mobile clinics, fire apparatus, waste collection vehicles, forklifts, and farm tractors), that are used by a single department, may be designated by the Executive Officer for permanent assignment to that department.
+The Fleet Operations Unit shall assign general purpose vehicles to most users on a trip-by-trip basis.
+Departments may be assigned a vehicle on a long-term rental basis if such assignment serves the department needs more efficiently and economically than any alternative.
+Each exceptional assignment must be approved by the University Location Official and renewed on an annual basis.
+A copy of the department's request for assignment and the appropriate approval will be maintained by the Fleet Operation's Unit. - 3.
+The Fleet Operations Unit shall be responsible for the maintenance and service of all vehicles and specialized equipment including those assigned to a department on a long-term basis.
+Long-term user departments shall be required to adhere to maintenance schedules established by the Fleet Operations Unit unless different arrangements are approved in writing by the University Location Official. - Responsibility for the regular maintenance and servicing of specialized vehicles and equipment may be delegated to the user department by the University Location Official. - 4.
+Specialized vehicles (e.g., mobile clinics, fire apparatus, waste collection vehicles, forklifts and farm tractors), that are used by a single department, may be designated by the University Location Officialfor permanent assignment to that department.